mkbabb/keyframes.js/README.md

 };
 ```

 The `ease` function takes in a timing function to modify the previous keyframe by.
-Defaults to a lerp.
-Checkout the [math](#math) section for more info.
+This is a function that takes in a single parameter, `t`, and returns a number on the unit interval `[0, 1]`.
+Compatible with [`d3-ease`](https://github.com/d3/d3-ease)!

+Both easing and transform functions are partially optional.
+If you don't specify a transform function, the closet keyframe with a previously defined transform function will be used - if that cannot be located, well no transformation will occur...

+If you don't specify an easing function, the closest keyframe with a previously defined easing function will be used - if that cannot be located, a quadratic ease-in-out will be used.

 ### Starting the animation